Class: Wx::PRT::Printout

 (also: #page_info)

-Called by the framework to obtain information from the application about minimum and maximum page values that the user can select, and the required page range to be printed.
+Called by the framework to obtain information from the application about minimum and maximum page numbers to print.

 -